docker/docs/docker-cloud/migration/index.md

 **How users and external systems interact with your Docker applications**.
 Your Docker images, autobuilds, and overall application functionality, remains the same.
 For example, if your application uses a Docker image called `myorg/webfe:v3`, and publishes container port `80` to external port `80`, none of this changes.

-Private repos, team management features, and autobuilds stay!
-We are _not_ removing them from Docker Cloud.
+Docker Cloud SaaS features stay!
+We are _not_ removing automated builds and registry storage services.

 ### What changes